ranjeet-warrior/React-Interview-Preparation/README.md

       the entire DOM even when small part of DOM changes

 2. What is SPA(Single Page Application)

 Ans.
-A SPA(Single Page Application) is essentiallya web page that interacts with web browser dynamically by rewriting the current webpage
+A SPA(Single Page Application) is essentially web page that interacts with web browser dynamically by rewriting the current webpage
      with the data obtained from the webserver.Hence,in Single Page Application,the web page doesnot reload the page during its runtime and instead works within a browser.